Šargija: History

 The instrument was studied by musicologists in the 20th century.
 Their studies have been characterized as speculative and nationalistic.

 More recently, an American researcher, Richard March, concluded that the tambura arrived in the Balkans with Turkish people in the 1500s.
 It was adopted by people living in the Balkans, including "urban Muslim Slavs" and "Bosnia Christians."
 It also arrived in Croatia with laborers.

 Today the šargija is played by Albanians, Bosniaks, Serbs and Croats.
-The sharki is used by the Gheg Albanians in northern Albania, Kosovo, and parts of Montenegro and North Macedonia.
+The sharki is used by the Gheg Albanians in northern Albania, Kosovo, Serbia and parts of Montenegro and North Macedonia.

 The Instrument accompanies singing and dancing.

 Characteristics

 Its original four strings have been increased to six or even seven.
 These are grouped to create courses of strings; the instrument has 3 or 4 courses.
 In the past, frets were moveable, although generally not moved once the instrument was set up.
 Modern instruments may be inlaid with non-moveable metal frets.

 The pattern that the frets are set up to play depends on the tonal system used by the musical tradition a musician participate in.
 The instrument's body can be made from separate staves, or carved from one piece of wood.

 The šargija usually accompanies the violin, and has a jangling quality, similar to the Turkish saz.
 Musician's play with "complex polyphonic techniques".

 The sharki is a similar to or related to the two-string Çifteli or qiftelia, but with more strings.